 What is Multicultural Children’s Book Day?

 We hope you can join us in checking out MCBD and spreading the word.
-There are loads of books up for grabs on the 25th of January, check out the details.
+There are loads of books up for grabs on the 29th of January, 2021 – check out the details.

-In the next few days we will be posting the reviews of our amazing MCBD partners – bloggers, librarians, multilingual parents who believe that representation makes a big difference in preparing our kids for their future world.
+In the next few days, we will be posting the reviews of our amazing MCBD partners – bloggers, librarians, multilingual parents who believe that representation makes a big difference in preparing our kids for their future world.

-We hope you will enjoy the ever increasing diversity in kid’s literature…#ReadYourWorld #Diversekidlit
+We hope you will enjoy the ever-increasing diversity in kid’s literature…#ReadYourWorld #Diversekidlit

-A bilingual and personalised story that will spark your kid’s imagination and language ability.
+A bilingual and personalized story that will spark your kid’s imagination and language ability.

-You can personalise name and look of the child and choose two out of ten available languages.
+You can customize the name and look of the child and choose any combination of two out of ten available languages.